karllen/Linux_Server_Develop_Demos/README.md

 # Samples
-some samples I learned and used
+some samples I learned and used.
+Use and study notes of all library.